Skip to main content

 rockwool diy acoustic panel

-After that I trimmed off the excess fabric with the utility shears again and repeated the process 11 more times.
+After that, I trimmed off the excess fabric with the utility shears again and repeated the process 11 more times.

-4. Hang the Acoustic Sound Panels
+4. Hanging the Acoustic Sound Panels

 But most people opt to hang them with eye bolts and a J-hook on the ceiling.
 This method takes longer, but you don’t need a fancy saw or to figure out how to make mitered cuts like you do in the method I used.

-Either way you want to mount the acoustic panels into the ceiling joists where you can.
+Either way, you want to mount the acoustic panels into the ceiling joists where you can.
 You can go directly into the drywall, but make sure you’re using a specialty anchor designed for that application.

 werner 22' ladder